Drew Dilkens: Economy

 When running for re-election in 2018, Dilkens promised to "hold the line" on taxes, meaning to keep the municipal tax rate below the rate of inflation.
 From 2014 to 2018, the city budget increased 2.4 per cent under Dilkens' watch.
 Dilkens claimed that the city's tax policy has helped save taxpayers $659-million since 2008.
-In subsequent years, tax increases were below 2 per cent, the target inflation rate, with the exception of 2020 which saw an increase of 2.1 per cent.
+In subsequent years, tax increases were below 2 percent, the target inflation rate, with the exception of 2020 which saw an increase of 2.1 per cent.
 These tax increases are notably lower than those that surrounding municipalities implemented.

-In March 2022, Dilkens helped in securing a $5-billion investment for Canada’s first domestic EV battery manufacturing facility.
+In March 2022, Dilkens helped in securing a $5-billion investment for Canada's first domestic EV battery manufacturing facility.
 Once created, the plant will employ 2,500 people.
 In addition, it is expected that spinoff jobs created in the supply chain will be between 10,000 and 17,500.

-In May 2022, Dilkens joined Premier Ford, Prime Minister Justin Trudeau, cabinet ministers, and Stellantis executives to announce Stellantis’ $3.6-billion investment towards modernizing their assembly plant to accommodate for the production of electric vehicles, while also building two new research and development centres.
+In May 2022, Dilkens joined Premier Ford, Prime Minister Justin Trudeau, cabinet ministers, and Stellantis executives to announce Stellantis' $3.6-billion investment towards modernizing their assembly plant to accommodate for the production of electric vehicles, while also building two new research and development centres.
 Through the new centres, 650 jobs will be created and third-shift operations will return once retooling is complete.

 In June 2022, Dilkens joined Dongshin Motech Ltd. CEO Choon Woo Lim to approve their lease terms and Letter of Intent to build a $60-million, 170,000-square-foot manufacturing facility.
 This new space will produce highly specialized aluminium casings for the electric vehicle batteries at the LGES-Stellantis EV Battery Production Facility and provide 300 new jobs.